cartoon-raccoon/oyster/docs/functions.md

 ### Functions
 Functions are simply blocks of commands assigned to a common identifier, and are run together, in the sequence specified.
 While similar to aliases, functions differ in that like real programming functions, they can be passed parameters.
 They are also more versatile than aliases, in that they can easily contain scripting constructs, and can be used to run multiple scripting constructs on demand with a single word.

-Functions are defined with the `func` keyword, and are called with the name and `()` concatenated to the back.
+Unlike other POSIX shells, function definitions are delimited with the `func` and `endfn` keywords, and are called with the name and `()` concatenated to the back.
-To denote the end of the function, you must use the `endfn` keyword.
 As with scripting constructs, the shell parser can detect functions, and will wait for further input if it detects the function is not yet complete.
 ```
 $ func say_hello